-- Locate the handle for the security cover on the front right side of the recorder as shown. - 2.
+- 1. Locate the handle for the security cover on the front right side of the recorder as shown. - 2.
 Grip the handle and lightly pull it to release the latch.
 The cover flips open and rotates along its hinged spine like a book, exposing the display and keypad in the middle section.
 At this point, you can insert memory cards, adjust the power switch, and connect an optional GPS or headphones.
-Continue with the next step only when you are installing batteries. - 3.
+Continue with the next step only when you are installing batteries, or replacing a built-in microphone. - 3.
 Press the small circular indentation between SD memory card slots A and B with your thumb to release the middle section.
 If it is difficult to release the section, press down closer to the gasket seam.
 This section swings open exposing the battery bay.